 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around March 28, 2023.
 This date is subject to change due to shipping delays beyond our control.

-A new majority of people are ready to acknowledge and deplore systemic racism and classism.
-But, until now, there has been little discussion about the insidious effects of social injustice on the body.
+Until now, there has been little discussion about the insidious effects of social injustice on the body.
 Weathering shifts the paradigm, shining a light on the topic and offering a roadmap for hope.

 “One of the most significant public health research discoveries of the last few decades is this: when it comes to health and aging, how society treats us has more of an impact than how we take care of ourselves.
 In this monumental book, Arline T. Geronimus meticulously demonstrates that systemic injustice isn’t just oppressive—it’s toxic on the body; it’s deadly.”Ibram X. Kendi, National Book Award-winning author of Stamped from the Beginning

 “Impassioned and persuasive, this is an essential call for change.”Publishers Weekly, Starred Review